-Director: Dr. Christopher Ward
+Director: Dr. Ross Poché

 Transmembrane Signaling This highly interactive upper level course is designed for students interested in understanding in-depth the important principles of trans-membrane signaling.
 In addition to introducing the roles of lipids, ion channels, kinases, and second messengers, selected examples of signal transduction pathways underlying muscle physiology and cell survival will be discussed in detail.
 One half of the course will be lectured by experts from related fields.
 Each lecture is paired with a group discussion of a relevant article.
+Term: 4 students with an understanding of the basic mechanisms of human disease with a systems biology perspective.
+Molecular defects at different levels including the gene, RNA, protein, cell, tissue, and organ will be covered.
+The focus is on helping students develop critical thinking skills that will help them approach complex scientific problems.
 Term: 4